 So I had a number of conversations with transit operators who are trying to maintain existing systems and it’s fair to say, this is light and heavy rail, as well as bus-ways, as well as other transit systems and these are real challenges.

-The US has the real challenge.
-It’s something like about 2,500 transit authorities and a lot of the assets were built sometime ago, again maybe 40, 50, 60 years ago and they’re really coming up for major maintenance or replacement.
+The US has a real challenge.
+It’s something like about 2,500 transit authorities and a lot of the assets were built some time ago, again maybe 40, 50, 60 years ago and they’re really coming up for major maintenance or replacement.

-Certainly there’s been a few times when I’ve been in Auckland and there’s accident or hold up in one part of the network and the network at that stage comes to a grinding halt because there’s no redundancy in the system.
+Certainly, there’s been a few times when I’ve been in Auckland and there’s an accident or hold up in one part of the network and the network at that stage comes to a grinding halt because there’s no redundancy in the system.

-So less expressways, more rapid transit in this example we’re talking about.
+So fewer expressways, more rapid transit in this example we’re talking about.
 Or different sources or treatment processes in water and wastewater.

 But life cycle asset management.
 So generally you start with acquiring or building new assets, examining your requirements there.

 Then you look at operating those assets and maintaining them.
 And getting the efficiency where you can there – just having another look at what you doing there.

 Particularly optimizing or rationalizing your preventative maintenance programs.